The Brilliant Boy Billionaire

 “I couldn’t bring myself to throw any of it away, and then Dad passed, and your stuff’s been sitting in the basement ever since,” Greg replied.
 “Now please go on.”

 Describing my ordeal in juvenile custody proved to be much more difficult than I’d expected, and I broke down and cried several times during the retelling of it.
 Greg and Billy were incredibly patient with me, for which I was grateful.
 I quickly came to appreciate Billy’s influence, as he had a calming demeanor that had clearly rubbed off on Greg.
 They both laughed hysterically, however, when I described my use of spinach and bismuth to feign gastrointestinal hemorrhage and then orchestrated my escape from a hospital clinic in Kansas City.
-However, the were awed when I told them the story about how I was rescued by the Rodriguez family.
+However, they were awed when I told them the story about how I was rescued by the Rodriguez family.

 “Fuck, that’s almost enough to make you believe in God,” Billy exclaimed.